dataplat/Invoke-SqlCmd2/README.md

 Invoke-SqlCmd2 is a compact function to query SQL Server without other dependencies.
 It was originally written by Chad Miller, with numerous community contributions along the way.

-Several key benefits to using Invoke-SqlCmd2:
+There are several key benefits to using Invoke-SqlCmd2:

 * Lightweight.
 No installation needed; just copy or download the file, copy the text, `Install-Module`, etc.
 * Simple parameterized queries.
 This was a source of exasperation in [2005](https://blog.codinghorror.com/give-me-parameterized-sql-or-give-me-death/).
 Over a decade later, Invoke-SqlCmd is still missing this.